 There are 20 grade II\ listed buildings, which are set out at the end of the Plan (Annex B).
 There are a further 151 listed buildings in Hexham, many of which are within the Hexham Conservation Area and its setting.
-This policy applies to buildings which may be designated in the future.

-5.1.30 For a town of its size, Hexham has a high number (176) of listed buildings, mostly in the Conservation Area.
+5.1.27 For a town of its size, Hexham has a high number (176) of listed buildings, mostly in the Conservation Area.
 They are a major asset for the town and they play an important role in creating the architectural landscape of the town centre.
-They are protected by relevant policy in the NPPF and strategic policies in the Development Plan.
+They are protected by relevant policy in the NPPF and strategic policies in the development plan.
 However, there is a need for them to be monitored to ensure they are not threatened by neglect, decay or underuse.
 Equally their preservation and use are important as part of using heritage assets to encourage economic development for the benefit of the town.
-Encouragement should be given to ensure stone and brickwork maintenance and repairs are carried out appropriately to ensure the future wellbeing of premises.
+The Town Council will seek to encourage stone and brickwork maintenance

-- 5.1.31 The main buildings and monuments that contribute to the significance of Hexham's historic environment are listed in the policy.
-Elsewhere in the town are numerous designated and non-designated heritage assets, all of which play a key role in the conservation area and the street scene in Hexham. - 5.1.32 The Register of Parks and Gardens of Special Historic Interest in England is maintained by Historic England.
+- and repairs are carried out appropriately to ensure the future wellbeing of premises. - 5.1.28 The main buildings and monuments that contribute to the significance of Hexham's historic environment are listed in the policy.
+Elsewhere in the town are numerous designated and non-designated heritage assets, all of which play a key role in the conservation area and the street scene in Hexham. - 5.1.29 The Register of Parks and Gardens of Special Historic Interest in England is maintained by Historic England.
 There are two Grade II registered Parks in Hexham: the Hexham Parks (comprising the Sele, the Abbey Grounds and Hexham House Grounds) and St. Andrew's Cemetery.
-Registered parks and gardens are designated heritage assets. - 5.1.33 The Hexham Parks have historic significance but also have significance in forming important open spaces in the heart of the town.
+Registered parks and gardens are designated heritage assets. - 5.1.30 The Hexham Parks have historic significance but also have significance in forming important open spaces in the heart of the town.
 The Hexham Parks are also allocated as Local Green Space which reflects the significance of these parks for recreational value as well as historic value.
-The combination of these open green spaces and the Grade I listed buildings creates a unique atmosphere that contributes to the character of the conservation area in the heart of Hexham. - 5.1.34 St. Andrew's Cemetery is located on the West Road, outside the main built up area of Hexham and within the green belt.
+The combination of these open green spaces and the Grade I listed buildings creates a unique atmosphere that contributes to the character of the conservation area in the heart of Hexham. - 5.1.31 St. Andrew's Cemetery is located on the West Road, outside the main built up area of Hexham and within the Green Belt.
 Both registered parks and gardens are particularly important for their veteran trees.